huggingface/blog/openvino.md

 ## Now it's your turn
 ​
 As you can see, it's pretty easy to shrink and accelerate your models with Optimum Intel and OpenVINO.
-If you'd like to get started, please visit the Optimum Intel repository, and don't forget to give it a star.
-You'll also find additional examples there.
-If you'd like to dive deeper into OpenVINO, the Intel documentation has you covered.
+If you'd like to get started, please visit the [Optimum Intel](https://github.com/huggingface/optimum-intel) repository, and don't forget to give it a star :star:.
+You'll also find additional examples [there](https://huggingface.co/docs/optimum/intel/optimization_ov).
+If you'd like to dive deeper into OpenVINO, the Intel [documentation](https://docs.openvino.ai/latest/index.html) has you covered.
 ​
 Give it a try and let us know what you think.
-We'd love to hear your feedback on the Hugging Face forum, and please feel free to request features or file issues on Github.
+We'd love to hear your feedback on the Hugging Face [forum](https://discuss.huggingface.co/c/optimum), and please feel free to request features or file issues on [Github](https://github.com/huggingface/optimum-intel).
 ​
-Have fun with Optimum Intel, and thank you for reading.
+Have fun with 🤗 Optimum Intel, and thank you for reading.
 ​

 ## Appendix